 I had five letters of recommendation.
 Four of them were veterinarians that I worked with at the mixed animal hospital.
 I had known them all for over a year at the time of my application.
 The other veterinarian was an academic professor who I have known since before I graduated from my undergrad, so over two years.

 This process is extremely stressful!
 Schools gave me responses in December, and some haven’t even given a response.
-The anticipation of not knowing where you stand or when you will get a response (I’m grateful that Iowa had a specific date for decisions!).
+The anticipation of not knowing where you stand or when you will get a response (I’m grateful that Iowa State vet school has a specific date for decisions!).
 I feel that to those people who are unfamiliar with the process and are planning on applying, do your best to not be stuck on SDN threads or APVMA posts.
 Don’t lose sleep because you’re incessantly checking your emails or school portals.
-Whether you get in this round or not your well being is imperative for the future.
+Whether you get in this round or not your well-being is imperative for the future.

 Are you happy that you chose this career?
 What makes you most happy about this career choice?

 I am very happy that I chose this career.
 I feel that the unique part of veterinary medicine is that we not only help animals, but we educate the public.
+A One Health vet combines the two.
 We have an opportunity to teach and heal, and that is why my passion for veterinary medicine within the lens of public health is my focus.

 As a student, did you have to take out loans for your education?
 If so, are you concerned about the amount of debt you will have after graduation?